Sbosvk/digibyte-wiki/framework/terminology.md

 Each time you perform a transaction, a check is made to see how much of a currency is left unspent.
 You can view the UTXO as the change that is returned to you after you have paid for something with a larger bill than the price.

 Each transaction requires both what is known as an [**Input**](#transaction-input) and the [**Output**](#transaction-output).
 This is what is commonly known as double-entry accounting.
-Don't worry, we explain it below.
+Don't worry if this term confused you, we explain it below.

 ### Transaction Input

-The input needs to be (at least) enough to cover the charge (cost) entered by the user, this can comprised of 1 or several UTXO's, depending on their balance and the cost.
+The input needs to be (at least) enough to cover the charge (cost) entered by the user, this can be comprised of 1 or several UTXO's, depending on their balance and the cost.

 This is a method called non-exact, meaning the input is not the exact same amount as the required output.